Until now, choices were limited if you wanted to learn how to treat with medical cups.

 Please note that online continuing education is not recognized in the following states: FL, LA, MS, OK, WI

-AL, CO, CT, IA, MA, ME, MN, NE, NH, OR, SD, UT, WA, WY – FMT RockPods meets continuing education requirements for these State Physical Therapy Boards
+AL, CO, CT, IA, MA, ME, MN, NH, OR, SD, UT, WA, WY – FMT RockPods meets continuing education requirements for these State Physical Therapy Boards.

 KY- FMT RockPods has been approved by the APTA Kentucky, A Chapter of the American Physical Therapy Association, for 6 Category 1 contact hour(s).

-LA – FMT RockPods has been approved by the LA Physical Therapy Board for 6 contact hours.
+MD - FMT RockPods has been approved by the Maryland Board of Physical Therapy Examiners approval # 2020-490.

-OK – FMT Rockpods has been approved by the Oklahoma State board of Medical Licensure & Supervision for 6 category B hours PT CE course #2021112774
+OK – FMT RockPods has been approved by the Oklahoma State board of Medical Licensure & Supervision for 6 category B hours PT CE course #BAP202310016.

 DC, IL – FMT RockPods (6 contact hours) meets continuing education requirements for these State Physical Therapy Boards by virtue of a National University of Health Sciences approval.
 NUHS is recognized by the Secretary of States Department of Education.